Vushin/linux-git-workshop/src/ch1-linux.md

 * [Arch](https://archlinux.org/)
     * One of the most popular rolling-release Linux distribution
     * Uses the pacman package manager
-    * For more advanced users
+    * For more advanced users, since it doesn't come with default desktop environment
 * [Manjaro](https://manjaro.org/)
     * Based on Arch
 * [Kali Linux](https://www.kali.org/)